bamos/bamos.github.io/_includes/cv.md

     [1]
 [<a href='javascript: none'
-    onclick='$("#abs_amos2018end").toggle()'>abs</a>]<br>
+    onclick='$("#abs_amos2018end").toggle()'>abs</a>] [<a href='https://arxiv.org/abs/1810.13400' target='_blank'>pdf</a>]  [<a href='https://locuslab.github.io/mpc.pytorch/' target='_blank'>code</a>] <br>

 <div id="abs_amos2018end" style="text-align: justify; display: none" markdown="1">
-In this paper we present foundations for using model predictive control (MPC) as a differentiable policy class in reinforcement learning.
-Specifically, we differentiate through MPC by using the KKT conditions of the convex approximation at a fixed point of the solver.
-Using this strategy, we are able to learn the cost and dynamics of a controller via end-to-end learning in a larger system.
-We empirically show results in an imitation learning setting, demonstrating that we can recover the underlying dynamics and cost more efficiently and reliably than with a generic neural network policy class
+We present foundations for using Model Predictive Control (MPC) as a differentiable policy class for reinforcement learning in continuous state and action spaces.
+This provides one way of leveraging and combining the advantages of model-free and model-based approaches.
+Specifically, we differentiate through MPC by using the KKT conditions of the convex approximation at a fixed point of the controller.
+Using this strategy, we are able to learn the cost and dynamics of a controller via end-to-end learning.
+Our experiments focus on imitation learning in the pendulum and cartpole domains, where we learn the cost and dynamics terms of an MPC policy class.
+We show that our MPC policies are significantly more data-efficient than a generic neural network and that our method is superior to traditional system identification in a setting where the expert is unrealizable.
 </div>

 </td>